ethereum/hevm/doc/src/getting-started.md

 safe.
 Note that while great pains have gone into making sure hevm's results can be trusted, there can always be bugs in hevm or the libraries and tools it uses.

-Hevm can not only be used to find bugs in already written programs, but can also help you write a program that from the outside behaves the same as the original program, but may use less gas to execute.
-This can be done via (equivalence checking)[#equivalence-checking] where hevm will either prove that the behaviour of the two bytecodes is the same, or will give inputs where they differ.
+Hevm can not only be used to find bugs in programs, but can also help to make sure that two programs behave equivalently from the outside.
+This may be advantageous when one may be more efficient (use less gas) to execute, but harder to reason about.
+This can be done via (equivalence checking)[#equivalence-checking] where hevm either proves that the behaviour of the two bytecodes is the same, or gives inputs where they differ.

 ## Practical Scenario